Life Among the Piutes: Their Wrongs and Claims

 poor brother, for he is all mother and I have

 to hunt for us.
 Oh, believe us.
-He is as innocent
+He is

 as you are.
 Oh, tell your white brothers that